We analyzed the earnings scripts from the top 50 retail companies in the US for the past 6 quarters. Only 29% discussed shrink with investors.

 Dave Denton, Executive Vice President of Lowes referenced shrink as one component of the pressure on gross margins, “Higher credit revenue drove 30 basis points of benefit to gross margin this quarter.
 These benefits were offset by 20 basis points of pressure from shrink and live good damages from the extreme weather conditions in the West, also 25 basis points of mix pressure related to lumber and 20 basis points from less favorable product mix in other categories.”

 Other retailers see shrink improve

 Food and drug retailer Albertson’s talks about progress they are making with shrink.
 Vivek Sankaran, President and Chief Executive Officer commented: “Our third strategic priority is driving productivity to support reinvestment in the business and help offset inflation.
 We are making progress against our productivity agenda, and we exceeded our internal expectations in Q1.
-During the quarter, we made significant progress in labor efficiency, shrink, promotions optimization, and indirect expense.”
+During the quarter, we made significant progress in labor efficiency, shrinkage, promotions optimization, and indirect expense.”

-Albertson’s Chief Financial Officer Bob Diamond spoke to the direct impact of shrink on gross margin, “As far as the 90-basis-point improvement relative to ’19, it’s really made up of several things here.
+Albertson’s Chief Financial Officer Bob Diamond spoke to the direct impact of shrinkage on gross margin, “As far as the 90-basis-point improvement relative to ’19, it’s really made up of several things here.
 We have had tremendous shrink improvement.”

 Leading discount retailers Dollar Tree and Dollar General both highlighted the impact of shrink improvements on their bottom line.